Best practices for creating a Seminar

 • Preview and remove unnecessary series or images

-• Aim to upload only essential images or series
+• Aim to upload only essential images or series, keeping the study as small as possible

 Fewer images help: